what-name/heyitschris.com-backend/README.md

 - Service Control Policy for the designated sub-account
 - IAM Policy for the `github-ci/cd` user
 - A GitHub actions workflow that updates the backend infrastructure
-- A CloudFormation template that describes the backend infrastructure
+- A SAM/CloudFormation template that describes the backend infrastructure
 - (Upcoming) Unit tests for the VisitorCounter Lambda function
 - Misc. objects that were required to transfer the project from my main, to a designated AWS Organizations sub-account.